 There have been many surveys regarding the future of weather radar that addressed signal processing improvements (Fabry, 2003, Keeler, 1990, National Academy of Sciences, 2004, Snow, 2003, Zrnic, 2003).
-Engineers at the Radar Operations Center routinely survey published research and maintain contact with experts in the field in order to plan future upgrades and ensure modifications can support continued growth in capability.
+Engineers at the ROC routinely reveiew published research and maintain contact with experts in the field in order to plan future upgrades and ensure modifications can support continued growth in capability.

 This paper presents a brief overview of some possibilities in the next section.
 The paper then focuses on four areas that are of interest because of their potential impact or their state of development, making implementation practical.
+The last sections of the paper present the status of recent and near term software deployments.